StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-4.x.md

 ## Preparation

-!!!
-Note
+???
+Abstract "I'm Using a Cluster"
-    If you're operating a cluster of the Hive, these instructions should be followed for each node in the cluster.
+    Please ensure that the instructions under this section are followed on all nodes of the cluster.

 &nbsp;